Degree: Master of Science in Engineering – Electrical

 The UCLA MS Engineering Online Program offers the Master of Science in Engineering degree with Electrical Specialization.
 Only the comprehensive examination plan (not the thesis option) is available through the online program.
 In addition

-The EL ENGR courses currently available in the online program allow for courses in Signal Processing and Communications, and Integrated Circuits.
+The EC ENGR courses currently available in the online program allow for courses in Signal Processing and Communications, and Integrated Circuits.
 Please see the following pages for descriptions of these areas.

 At least nine courses are required (36 Units), of which at least five must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.

-At least 6 of the courses must be from the EL ENGR Department.
-(Please note new courses are added all the time as long as they are from the EL ENGR Dept they are eligible, they may not appear in list below:
+At least 6 of the courses must be from the EC ENGR Department.
+(Please note new courses are added all the time as long as they are from the EC ENGR Dept they are eligible, they may not appear in list below:

 Comprehensive Exam Requirement